SUNSET OF FURMANKIND

 Over the months they had lived together at the Furmankind Institute, Jon had grown closer to his housemates.
 Dante could still be annoying at times, but the pain of transformation had mellowed him somewhat, making him more bearable to be around.
 Jenni seemed to be more caring and protective of everyone around her, but that could simply be due to her compassion as a formerly registered nurse.
 Although he had initially resisted Kristen, she had become a good friend.
 She seemed to have a curiosity in the things that interested him and the two of them often had lengthy and somewhat animated conversations.
 It was true that he spent a great deal of time with her, and although he had developed a great fondness for the intelligent woman, it had nothing to do with the fact that she shared his furman species.

 In fact, Jon had thought nothing more of their friendship beyond the friendship in itself.
-He knew she'd once had an infatuation with him that undoubtedly had stemmed from that first time that he had warded off Travis' attempt to drag her off against her will.
+He knew she had once had an infatuation with him that undoubtedly had stemmed from that first time that he had warded off Travis’ attempt to drag her off against her will.
 However, that was almost six months ago – that was plenty of time for such an infatuation born of trauma to fade away, right?

 He had grown fond of her, but he had been truthful when he told Jenni that he had harbored no desires for Kristen beyond that of a friend.
 Over the course of his stay at the Institute, Jon had never considered himself to be anything more than human, no matter what the mirror reflected back at him each morning, so his feelings toward a relationship with a Fur had never changed.